miekg/dreck/README.md

 * Lock/un-lock conversation/threads

 This is useful for when conversations are going off topic or an old thread receives a lot of comments that are better placed in a new issue.

 ```
 /lock
 /unlock
 ```

-# Bugs

-Documentation can be much better.
-Code can also be refactored quite a bit.